Sweet Potato, Kale, and Quinoa Skillet

 While quinoa comes from a grain, it’s gluten-free because what we actually eat is the seed of the quinoa plant.
 It makes a suitable substitution for cereal grains like barley or rice, and it’s perfect for vegetarian meals because of its high-protein content.
 It also happens to be a complete protein, so it contains all of the amino acids your body needs (just like meat).

-Additionally, this One-Pot Sweet Potato, Kale, and Quinoa Skillet contains cannellini beans, another fantastic source of plant-based protein.
+Additionally, this One-Pot Sweet Potato, Kale, and Quinoa Skillet contains cannellini beans, another fantastic source of plant-based protein, and is one of our favorite recipes.
 Each cup of cannellini beans contains 16 grams of protein and 10 grams of fiber.
 It also contains iron and potassium, along with a little calcium and vitamin K. Be careful to choose a low-sodium can, though.
 Otherwise you could be introducing a lot of excess sodium into this dish.

 We would be remiss if we didn’t talk about the superfood status of sweet potatoes and kale.
 Sweet potatoes are full of vitamin A and beta-carotene, a powerful antioxidant that supports eye health and boosts the immune system.
 Meanwhile, kale is one of the most nutrient-dense vegetables you can consume.
 It’s an excellent source of vitamins, minerals, and antioxidants.
 As a bonus, its high fiber content also helps you stay fuller for longer!